 You can see from the way how they act with each other and hear about how they talk to each other that they know each other really well.
 They know exactly what is going on in each other’s life.
 Later that night Sonja tells me how proud she is about that.
 She knows for sure she can count on every single one of them.

 Second Day – June 14

 At 2 pm I meet with Sonja and Lara, a woman from the Jewish community in Berlin, for lunch.
-We talk a lot about the differences between the communities in Belgrade, Berlin and Amsterdam.
+We talk a lot about the differences between the communities in Belgrade, Berlin, and Amsterdam.
 Where the community in Belgrade is small and close, the community in Berlin is big and the people are struggling with each other.
 Lara tells for example, that 60 percent of the community in Berlin is Russian and they are trying to change the community.
 The rest of the community is having a hard time with that.

 Unfortunately, we can’t fly for a long time, because it starts to thunderstorm again.
-We are running through the rain back to the office, where we can see what the footage looks like and pick the nicest movies in my vlog about Belgrade.
+We are running through the rain back to the office, where we can see what the footage looks like and pick the most excellent movies in my vlog about Belgrade.
 Are you curious what it looks like?
 Have a look!

 While Dushan and I are watching all the footages that we have shot, a lot of people are walking into the office of Haver Servia, because it is time for the second Midrasha that week.
 We are going to make Challah (special bread that you usually bake for Shabbat).
 It is a lot of fun to make them and see the whole process about how to bake them.
 They even make some special ones with apple and raisins inside.
 Of course, they taste amazing.
 It couldn’t go wrong with so many Jews together.